eburghar/rconfd/README.md

 `rconfd` is a lightweight utility for containers and CI/CD, written in async rust, to generate config files from [jsonnet templates](https://jsonnet.org/), and eventually keep them in sync with secrets fetched from a [vault server](https://www.vaultproject.io/) using a JWT token to authenticate with.
-Depending on the context, you can use [JWT/OIDC Auth Method](https://www.vaultproject.io/docs/auth/jwt) for CI/CD and [Kubernetes Auth Method](https://www.vaultproject.io/docs/auth/kubernetes) for service inside containers.
+Depending on the context, you can use [JWT/OIDC Auth Method](https://www.vaultproject.io/docs/auth/jwt) for CI/CD or [Kubernetes Auth Method](https://www.vaultproject.io/docs/auth/kubernetes) for service inside containers.

-It can use the simple and yet effective [startup notification](https://skarnet.org/software/s6/notifywhenup.html) mechanism of the [s6 supervision suite](https://skarnet.org/software/s6/) to signal other services that their configuration files have been generated and it can launch arbitrary command when configuration change.
+It can use the simple and yet effective [startup notification](https://skarnet.org/software/s6/notifywhenup.html) mechanism of the [s6 supervision suite](https://skarnet.org/software/s6/) to signal other services that their configuration files have been generated and it can launch arbitrary command when ready or configuration changed.

 `rconfd` is a rewrite of the C++ [cconfd](https://github.com/eburghar/cconfd) utility using the [blazing fast](https://github.com/CertainLach/jrsonnet#Benchmarks) [jrsonnet